SanderMertens/flecs/docs/Relationships.md

 Bob.remove(Likes, Alice);
 ```

-In this example, we would refer to `Bob` as the "subject", `Likes` as the "relation" and `Alice` as the "object".
-A relation when combined with an object is called a "relation pair".
-A pair combined with a subject is called a "relation triple".
+In this example, we refer to `Bob` as the "source", `Likes` as the "relationship" and `Alice` as the "target".
+A relationship when combined with an target is called a "relationship pair".

-The same relation can be added multiple times to an entity, as long as its object is different:
+The same relationship can be added multiple times to an entity, as long as its target is different:

 ```c
 ecs_entity_t Bob = ecs_new_id(world);